 Sign me up!
 How do I get started as a client?

 Awesome!
-Fill out our inquiry form and be sure to note in the comments you wish to hire us.
+First, fill out our inquiry form and be sure to note in the comments you wish to hire us.
 We will confirm we can meet your deadline and take on your project.
-If so, we’ll collect your contact information, send you a retainer invoice and set up your project in our collaborative work space.
+If so, we’ll collect your contact information, send you a retainer invoice, and set up your project in our collaborative work space.
 You can expect a welcome message to log in.
 Any files or documents relevant to your project will be uploaded and ready to go, and we will be stoked to work with you.

 I’m a student.
 Should I send you my thesis before or after it has been reviewed by my faculty supervisor?